hss0818/TopicModel_MCEM/README.md

 `MCEM_k.R` contains the main function for the MCMC-EM algorithm.
 The log-likelihood is not calculated in the process.

-`example.R` contains an toy example showing how to use the main function to make estimation.
+`example.R` contains a toy example showing how to use the main function to make estimation.

 `run_kos_nips.R` implements the application to the Daily Kos dataset and the NIPS dataset.
 With the parameters specified in the code, it takes about 9 minutes to run for the Daily Kos dataset, and 160 minutes for the NIPS dataset on a normal laptop.